Arrays and Lists in SQL Server

 Looking at fn_nums

-Another set of new contenders in this test was the functions based on Itzik Ben-Gan's fn_nums.
-The best way to evaluate them is to head to the Comparisons sheet, and look at the lower part.
-You can there see how they performed compared to the corresponding method that uses the Numbers table.
-I've highlighted in red when the ratio is > 1.2, that is when the execution time for the fn_nums method exceeds the other method with more than 20%.
+The best way to evaluate them is to head to the Comparisons sheet, where the lower part compares each method to the corresponding method that uses the Numbers table.
+I've highlighted in red when the ratio is > 1.2, that is, when the execution time for the fn_nums method exceeds the other method with more than 20 %.
 And I've highlighted in green when the ratio is < 1, and the fn_nums method thus is faster.
 Left in black are those that can count as "equal".
+This part appears in both single-summary.xls and single-summary-2010.xls and the best is to arrange the Excel, so that you can look at Comparison in both files simultaneously.

 JOIN vs. EXISTS and the others

 New for this tests were the EXISTS and COUNT operations.
 It can be interesting to compare these against JOIN, and I've added a comparison of UNPACK vs. JOIN for completeness.
+The comments below refer mainly to the tests from 2009, and the data in single-summary.xls.

 EXISTS and inline T-SQL functions

 Since input lists are unique, JOIN and EXISTS are logically the same.
 However, SQL Server does not know about this, but in one single case: TVP$PK.
 For all other methods, SQL Server needs to ensure that a row in the target table does not appear more than once in the result set, even if it would happen to match multiple entries in the input list.
-A simple way to achieve this is to take the same plan as for the JOIN query, and insert an operator to weed to duplicates.
+A simple way to achieve this is to take the same plan as for the JOIN query, and insert an operator to weed out the duplicates.
 This operator can be applied on the input list, before the operator that joins the list to the table, or it can be applied to the final result set.
 But as we shall see, SQL Server does not always produce this sort of plan.

 Most of these plans include parallelism, but it does not help to turn it off.
 All that changes is that the parallelism operators go away; else the plans are the same.
 And performance is not any better.